abcdesktopio/docs/opsdocs/docs/4.0/setup/kubernetes_abcdesktop.md

 The quick installation process runs the commands step by step :

 * create the `abcdesktop` namespace
-* build all `rsa` keys pairs for jwt signing and payload encryption, using openssl command line
+* build all `rsa` keys for jwt signing and payload encryption, using openssl command line
-* create all `service account`, `services`, `deployments`, `secrets` and `configmaps` from [abcdesktop.yaml](https://raw.githubusercontent.com/abcdesktopio/conf/refs/heads/main/kubernetes/abcdesktop-4.0.yaml)
+* create all `service account`, `services`, `deployments`, `secrets` and `configmaps` from the [abcdesktop.yaml](https://raw.githubusercontent.com/abcdesktopio/conf/refs/heads/main/kubernetes/abcdesktop-4.0.yaml)
 * download and create the default configuration file [od.config](https://raw.githubusercontent.com/abcdesktopio/conf/refs/heads/main/reference/od.config.4.0)

+> This install process doesn't install applications for your desktop, you get a desktop with few applications in your dock

 ## Change the default namespace